 With the cruisier on-piste terrain, Niseko is suitable for all abilities, a great place to learn and fantastic to improve your powder technique.
 Explore the wide variety of slopes the mountain has to offer.
 If you fancy something slightly different, go night skiing.
 It’s a surreal experience skiing after dark, especially through the trees, but means you can carry on long after the sun goes down!

 Fancy even more adventure then don’t overlook Mount Yotei.
 Where else would you get the chance to ski down into the bowl of an active volcano?
 20 seconds of the best powder conditions you will ever experience, and then you get to ride the outside of the mountain, which can take up to an hour of exhilarating skiing.

 To borrow from Velvet; Niseko, from piste to powder is ‘soft, soft, soft’.

 The après scene is a little more chilled than some European destinations.
 But you can find the party to dance on the tables if you look hard enough.
 Hirafu is home to some great little bars and pubs including one you enter through a fridge door, a great spot for some funky blues and jazz.

 But really it’s all about the food.
 It’s delicious.
 We recommend venturing out to sample as much as you can.
 Most of the restaurants are in Hirafu, where there’s everything from local delicacies (sushi, ramen and sukiyaki) to good old western grub and even Michelin starred French cuisine.
 So whether you’re at a lively Yakitori (grilled meat skewers) or sitting back around low tables for some Okonomiyaki (Japanese pancake) it’s a unique and delicious après experience.

-The other villages are quieter however buses run between Niseko Village and Hirafu until the early hours and the other villages until late evening so you can easily pop out for a meal and explore Hirafu – it doesn't take long.
+The other villages are quieter, however, buses run between Niseko skiing village and Hirafu until the early hours and the other villages until late evening so you can easily pop out for a meal and explore Hirafu – it doesn't take long.